Waleed2660/Waleed2660/README.md

 ### Hi there

-- 👋 I'm a Second Year Computer Science Student at Lancaster Univeristy
+- 👋 I'm a Final Year Computer Science Student at Lancaster Univeristy
+- 🔭 I’m currently working on developing a machine learning model to process high resolution satellite and drones imagery to fight waste crime
 - 📫 If you're an employer & interested to look into my work, please get in touch with me as I have to keep courseworks private on github.

 <!--